xadahiya/xadahiya.github.io/_posts/2017-08-25-Gsoc-Summary.md

 ---

-Hi, everyone!
-I’m Akshay, a Google Summer of Code student working with [Hydra](https://hydra-cg.com/) (A [Python Software Foundation](https://www.python.org/psf/) sub-org).
-This summer, I mostly worked on 2 projects for Hydra:
+Hey everyone!
+Akshay here, and I was a Google Summer of Code student chilling with [Hydra](https://hydra-cg.com/) (a cool sub-org of the [Python Software Foundation](https://www.python.org/psf/)).
+This summer, I basically split my time between two awesome projects for Hydra:

 - [Hydrus](https://github.com/HTTP-APIs/hydrus/)
 - [A simulation to demonstrate Hydrus capabilities](https://github.com/HTTP-APIs/hydra-flock-demo/)

-It was a great experience and I loved working with Hydra CG.
-I got to learn a lot about Python, Semantic web, Hydra, Graph databases and many other things.
+It was a seriously great experience, and I had a blast working with Hydra CG.
+I learned a ton about Python, the Semantic Web, Hydra, Graph databases, and a bunch of other neat stuff.

-I’m very grateful to my mentors, [Lorenzo](https://github.com/Mec-iS/) and [Kristian koci](https://github.com/kkoci/).
-They have been very responsive and helpful and it was great working with them.
-I would also like to thank [Chris](https://github.com/chrizandr/) (a fellow student), it was a great experience collaborating with him.
+I'm super grateful to my mentors, [Lorenzo](https://github.com/Mec-iS/) and [Kristian Koci](https://github.com/kkoci/).
+They were incredibly responsive and helpful, and it was a pleasure working with them.
+A big shout-out also goes to [Chris](https://github.com/chrizandr/), a fellow student – collaborating with him was awesome!

-Below is the summary and links to the work I did during the last 3 months.
+Below is a quick rundown and links to all the cool stuff I worked on over the last three months.
 <hr>

 GSoC Phase 1
 ============
-During the first phase of GSoC I and [@chrizandr](https://github.com/chrizandr/) worked on [Hydrus](https://github.com/HTTP-APIs/hydrus/).
+During the first phase of GSoC, [@chrizandr](https://github.com/chrizandr/) and I teamed up on [Hydrus](https://github.com/HTTP-APIs/hydrus/).

-Hydrus is basically a set of **Python** based tools for easier and efficient creation of Hypermedia driven REST-APIs.
-Hydrus utilizes the power of [Linked Data](https://en.wikipedia.org/wiki/Linked_data) to create a powerful REST APIs to serve data.
-Hydrus uses the [Hydra(W3C)](https://www.hydra-cg.com/) standard for creation and documentation of its APIs.
+Hydrus is basically a bunch of **Python** tools designed to make creating Hypermedia-driven REST-APIs way easier and more efficient.
+It taps into the power of [Linked Data](https://en.wikipedia.org/wiki/Linked_data) to whip up some seriously powerful REST APIs for serving data.
+Hydrus also uses the [Hydra(W3C)](https://www.hydra-cg.com/) standard for building and documenting its APIs, which is pretty neat.

 I wrote the following blog posts related to Hydrus and its architecture:
 - [GSoC coding begins](https://xadahiya.github.io/Coding-Begins/)